joostmeijles/blog/content/jss_cart_actions.md

 export const AuthContext = React.createContext();
 ```
+> See [createContext](https://reactjs.org/docs/context.html#reactcreatecontext) for a full explanation on it.

 Next we will use this context in our own `AuthProvider` component.
 Inside this component we use an effect (which is called once upon mount) to retrieve the token from the API Gateway, and use state to store the retrieved token.
 To make the token available in context of child components we use a Context Provider that sets the token value.